 7. Paste that Primary key value into the Header's Value field in Postman.

-If the API Subscription also has an Native OAuth Application-flow, then you will need to obtain a token.
+If the API Subscription also has a Native OAuth Application-flow, then you will need to obtain a token.

 You can obtain a token for your API Subscription by following these steps: